Rumyra/Pocket-Kitten/tutorial/tutorial.md

 #Let's make a Firefox OS app!

-It's been the little whispers on the breeze this year, that far off calling, it's niggling at you now… You've heard about Firefox OS (or 'Boot to Ghecko'), you've read about FIrefox OS, but you haven't had a chance to have a play with it yourself.
+It's been the little whispers on the breeze this year, that far off calling, it's niggling at you now… You've heard about Firefox OS (or 'Boot to Ghecko'), you've read about Firefox OS, but you haven't had a chance to have a play with it yourself.
 Today I want you to take some time for yourself, away from distractions, put your phone on silent, close your Twitter client, ignore your emails, we're going to see what it's all about.

 ###But what is it?

 An OS! :) One that is completely open source and has been developed using the same rendering engine as Firefox (Ghecko).
 Which means apps are developed in everyday web technologies: HTML, CSS and Javascript.
 The big project at the moment is [Gaia](https://github.com/mozilla-b2g/gaia), which is a smart phone OS built on top of the Boot to Ghecko technology, however the scope for other devices is endless - it has already been booted on a [Raspberry Pi](http://www.raspberrypi.org/archives/1787).

 In this tutorial I want to take you over the basics of making an app.
-Wait, what - you already know some/a lot of HTML, CSS and Javascript?
+Wait, what?
+You already know some/a lot of HTML, CSS and Javascript?
 Then I hope you're ready to have your mind blown, because that is all you need!

 [The Gaia operating system](OSpreview.jpg)